JonUdell/xmlui-mastodon/pages/ProjectLog.md

 - Blockquotes (`>`)
 - Horizontal rules (`---`)

 Added expandable documentation in Compose component showing supported syntax with visual reference image.
 Users can now compose formatted posts using this markdown subset without needing external tools.
+Since Mastodon returns HTML we added a function, `htmlToMarkdown` so our client gets raw Markdown text.
+XMLUI's Markdown component does handle a lof HTML tags but for this purpose works better to send it only Markdown.

 # Snapshot 42: Compact timeline